 In addition to serving as a Trustee of Achievement First schools, on the Board of NYSAFAH and on the Board of Enterprise Foundation’s Gotham Society, Aaron is an Adjunct Professor of Affordable Housing Finance at NYU.
 Aaron is a diehard Lakers fan who received a Masters of City Planning degree from MIT and a BA in Economics from the UC Berkeley.close

 Sam Marks was born and raised in New York City.
 After graduating from Brown University, Sam founded Summerbridge at The Town School, an educational enrichment program for motivated NYC public school students (now called Breakthrough New York).
-He received a Masters in Public Policy & Urban Planning from the Harvard Kennedy School and then entered the community development field, working at WHEDCo in the South Bronx as their housing development guy.
-He currently works at the Deutsche Bank Americas Foundation, where he deploys community development grants, loans, and investments, and gets to dabble in some arts & culture and education stuff as well.
+He received a Masters in Public Policy & Urban Planning from the Harvard Kennedy School and then entered the community development field, working at WHEDCo in the South Bronx and at the Deutsche Bank Americas Foundation.
+He is currently the executive director of LISC New York City.
 He joined CUP’s board in 2011.close

 David Smiley teaches architectural design and urban history at the Graduate School of Architecture Planning and Preservation at Columbia University.
 His research and teaching focus on the ways the discipline of architecture overlaps with planning, policy, preservation, finance and community-based initiatives.
 His book, Pedestrian Modern: American Architecture and Shopping, 1925-1956, (Minnesota, 2013) examines how architects joined modernist design and planning ideas with new programs and scales of retailing.
 Smiley has organized conferences on the use of public spaces and streets in New York City and has written about malls, urban design and suburban housing.
 He previously taught at Barnard College were he organized symposia including “Rights of Way” in 2009 and “Moving Toward Utopia” in 2010, at which invited planners, architects, community advocates and public officials examined bikeways and other changes to public space in the NYC.
 Previous publications include Redressing the Mall: Sprawl and Public Space in Suburbia (2002) and Hell’s Kitchen South: Developing Strategies (2001).
 David is a member and the Chair of CUP’s Board.close